nextgraph-org/nextgraph-rs/ng-sdk-js/example-webapp-react/README.md

 npm run dev
 ```

-Due to the way `npm link`  works, you will have to run this command again, after every time you use `npm install`.
+Due to the way `npm link`  works, you will have to run this command again, after each time you use `npm install`.

-In our case, we have configured vite server to run on port 5174 for local development.

-Open this URL in browser : [http://localhost:5174](http://localhost:5174)
+Open this URL in browser : [http://localhost:5173](http://localhost:5173)

-See the example code in [src/main.js](./src/main.js)
+See the example code in [src/main.tsx](./src/main.tsx)

 ## For usage in your project